Introduction

 SEO Optimization for Your Book Listing

-This is where SEO comes in.
+Making your book available is just the beginning.
+You need it to be found, too.
+That’s where SEO comes in.
 Use keywords in your book title and description.
-Think about what parents might search for, like “bedtime stories for kids” or “learning books for children.”
+Consider what parents might type in, like “bedtime stories for kids” or “learning books for children.”

 Pricing Strategy

-Start by checking similar books in your category.
-See what other authors are charging.
-Many beginners start with a lower price to attract readers and then increase it later.
+Getting the price of your book right is a very big deal.
+If you price too high, people won’t buy it.
+If it is too low, it may look valueless.
+Begin by reviewing comparable books in your category.
+Check out what other authors are charging.
+Many beginners will start with a lower price to attract readers, then increase it later.

-Offering discounts or even free promotions at launch can help you gain attention and reviews.
+Offer discounts or even freebies at launch to get some attention and reviews.

 Marketing Your Children’s Book